 In fiscal 2022, MUFG raised approximately ¥3,800.0 billion in external TLAC capital by issuing TLAC-eligible senior bonds worth approximately ¥3,200.0 billion, as well as perpetual subordinated debt and dated subordinated debt totaling approximately ¥600.0 billion.

-As a result, the external TLAC ratio as of March 31, 2023 (see the graph on the right) was 20.22%, well above the regulatory requirement of 18% a switchover to held-to-maturity bonds.
+As a result, the external TLAC ratio as of March 31, 2023 (see the graph on the right) was 20.22%, well above the regulatory requirement of 18%.